jamesbeamie/fastfoods_template/README.md

 #### HOW TO VIEW THE APPLICATION ON GH-PAGES
 - click the link to the gh-pages to launch
 - https://jamesbeamie.github.io/fastfoods_template/
+#### HOW TO USE
+- The user selcts food, creates an account and logs in to order food
+- The admin registers an account and logs in to edit and add food and orsers
 #### Progress
 ###### Intial application
 - Designed HTML/CSS template pages for the index page